zaidhafeeez/open_wiki/README.md

 - [ ] ⚙️ Custom category configuration
 - [x] 🔌 API for programmatic access

+## Project Roadmap

+Check out our [TODO list](TODO.md) for upcoming features, improvements, and project goals.
+We welcome contributions and suggestions!

 ## Article Diff Tracking

 Track changes in Wikipedia articles over time with our built-in diff tracking feature.